Johnson, Evinrude, OMC, outboard motor, outboard motor repair, 9.5 hp, date/year of manufacture, water pump, carburetor,

 A reader of these articles found a New Old Stock retrofit damper kit and installed them on his motor.
 He said it was a much easier job than he had anticipated.
 There is adequate room to slip them in on the starboard side, and also on the port side after the starter recoil unit is removed, without other major parts removal.
 The only real issue was where to drill the mounting holes in the shrouds.
 Fortunately, the retrofit kit came with OMC templates for this.
 Having used it once, he does not believe that it is truly necessary, as even after being exceedingly careful in using the template to locate the holes, they (the holes) looked to be almost 1/8" out of the ideal position.
 He actually thinks one could do as well to pre-assemble the two units, lightly bolt them in place and then carefully estimate the places to drill.

-Exhaust Housing : There is a rubber corrugated boot (as seen in the photo below) that connects the exhaust housing to the outer middle cowling exhaust water outlet.
+Exhaust Housing : There is a rubber corrugated boot (as seen in the LH side of the photo below) that connects the exhaust housing to the outer middle cowling exhaust water outlet.
 This boot is notorious for becoming cracked and when this happens, you can again get exhaust gasses inside the engine cowling creating the same problem stated above.
 One way to test for this situation is to remove the cowling and then see if the idling improves.
 You may still get some contaminated air into the carburetor, but at least you have increased the odds of it getting better clean air.
 Your best option is to take it the lake or pond, then adjust it on the boat under a load, or if you must adjust it in a barrel, get a fan to blow the exhaust away from the motor and barrel because in a barrel you do not have as much a chance to dissipate any exhaust gas that the engine may be re-breathing.

 With reference to the above issue, make sure it runs and idles properly with the hood on ... another common problem with no available parts.
 However IF you can find a replacement boot it is not that hard a job of replacing it.
 The boot is held onto the block by a large snap clamp and is just inserted into the hole in the outer exhaust housing.
 A tip to install it, is to lubricate it with some soapy water.
 It goes into a hole slightly smaller than the outer end of the boot, which snaps over the outer part of the hole, holding the boot in place.
+If none can be found, then try good old electricians tape.

 |Notice the bellows type rubber boot on the lower left|